Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/01-Catching-The-Ruby-Train/README.md

 ### Language Feature Presentations

 - Each group will deliver an approximately 8 minute presentation on the assigned Ruby topic.
+- Each group will Slack out their completed slideshow.

 ## Wrap Up